RealFevr/challenge/README.md

 >- The notifications could be sent with some mock emailer
 >- Send us github repos links or if you prefere you can zip all the projects folders and send us with a README instructions.
 Just use git on each one to see your commits progress.
 > Take the time you need, don't feel pressured on time, we know you're working and have a life too, so take the time you need for sending a solution.
+> Any doubts about the challenge can be sent to tiago.bem at realfevr.com and bruno.coelho at realfevr.com with the subject **HELP with Challenge**, as soon as we can we'll reply to you.